 At larger, traditional weddings, only a few choice guests like the best man and maid of honor give wedding speeches.
 At a smaller gathering, however, you may consider opening up the microphone to anyone who wants to make a toast.

 Keep in mind that you are opening yourself up to trouble here if you think any of your guests will say something inappropriate or unflattering.
-If you’re truly comfortable with all the guests at your intimate wedding, however, consider letting anyone give a toast so that you can hear from all of your loved ones.
+If you’re truly comfortable with all the guests at your intimate wedding, however, consider letting anyone give a toast so that you can hear from all of your nearest and dearest.

 Invite More Guests Virtually

 If your wedding is small due to COVID-19, you can always invite other guests to join virtually.
-This way, you can keep your actual event small and intimate, but include guests to watch your nuptials and feel a part of your big day.
+This way, you can keep your actual event small and intimate, but include other family members and extraneous guests to watch your nuptials and feel a part of your big day.